 - Du stellst deinen Opa /ihn vor. – You introduce your grandpa.

 - Er stellt seinen Bruder /ihn vor. – …

-Note that if you were to add a little mir to the first sentence it would change and became to imagine…. because now I present to myself and that means to imagine.
-I admit that it is a little tricky but you will get the hang of it over time.
-Let’s now look at some twisted shit you can built.
+Note that if you were to add a little mir to the first sentence it would change and become to imagine.… because now I present to myself and that means to imagine.
+I admit that it is a little tricky but let’s also not think about it too much because that’ll stress you out…. ah, screw that… let’s actually look at some twisted examples with this :).
+Just for … ahem… “fun”.